Script-Daddy/CanvasBitCup/README.md

 Once both images are ready:
-- Export as png (other formats should work as well but png was what I did all my testing with).
+- Export as PNG (other formats should work as well but png was what I did all my testing with).
-- Use imgur to upload the images (there were issues when trying to use images hosted as discord links. imgur has been working without issue.)
+- Use Imgur to upload the images (there were issues when trying to use images hosted as discord links. imgur has been working without issue.)
 - Right click on the images in imgur and select *Open image in new tab*.
 - Copy the link in the address bar.
-- Open streamlabs and navigate to the Tip Jar.
+- Open Streamlabs and navigate to the Tip Jar.
 - Next to *Enable Custom HTML/CSS* select Enabled.
 - Ignore the HTML tab, if there is anything in it just delete the contents of it.
 - Click on CSS and replace the contents of the editor with what is currently in [this](./src/CSS.css).